 Read more at "zeaxanthin macular degeneration" which you can find using the site search function in the navigation bar above; copy and paste.

-There's a second important phytochemical needed to prevent adult onset blindness; read about this at lutein macular degeneration.
-Five million Americans wouldn't be blind if they simply ate fresh kale, spinach and corn on the cob on a regular basis.
+There is a second important phytochemical needed to prevent adult-onset blindness; read about this at lutein macular degeneration.
+Five million Americans wouldn't have lost their sight if they simply ate fresh kale, spinach and corn on the cob on a regular basis.

 How to grow corn is not "small beer."

 Top grub as it is known, the maize stalk borer is endemic in Southern Africa.
-The adults caterpillars emerge from pupae in early summer attacking the young leaves and then bore into the plant.
+The adults caterpillars emerge from pupae in early summer attacking the young leaves and then dive into the stem.

-Refined grains are absorbed in the small intestine, forming glucose that is quickly absorbed into the blood stream.
-Many have a high glycemic index and cause a dangerously high surge and consequent outpouring of insulin; constantly snacking on high GI foods like crackers, colas and candies eventually causes insulin resistance, leading to diabetes.
+Ultra-refined grains are rapidly digested and absorbed in the small intestine, forming glucose that is quickly taken up into the blood stream.
+They have a high glycemic index, causing a dangerous surge and consequent outpouring of the pancreatic enzyme; constantly snacking on high GI foods like crackers, colas and candies eventually causes insulin resistance, leading to diabetes.

-A fermented maize porridge is used by traditional Zulus to provide probiotics for the alimentary canal.
+A fermented wholegrain maize porridge is used by traditional Zulus to provide probiotics for the alimentary canal; healthy starch plus those essential bacteria that inhabit the happy colon.

-A happy tum is central in all our lives; plenty of fibre and a probiotic like kefir are vital.
+A happy tum is central in all our lives; plenty of fibre and natural broad-spectrum probiotics are vital.

 Whole grains are another story; in general they are quite difficult to get.
-Corn on the cob is one of the exceptions; much of the starch is resistant to digestion in the small intestine, instead reaching the large bowel, or colon, as it's called.
+Corn on the cob is one of the exceptions; much of the starch is resistant to digestion in the small intestine, instead reaching the large bowel.

 Wholegrain cornmeal also known as grits is difficult to get; mostly it's been refined.

-The longevity diet proposed after studying those who live long in the land is that they enjoy moderate to high unrefined carbs; they do not cause the toxic blood sugar rush.
-The exception is those who are obese or diabetic; they must reduce all starches until their body mass index is within normal limits.
+The longevity diet proposed after studying the healthy aged folk is that they enjoy moderate to high unrefined carbs; which do not cause the toxic blood sugar rush.
+The exception is those who are obese or diabetic; they must reduce all starches, even the good ones until their body mass index is within normal limits.

-In today's world, many of us suffer from inadequate microflora that are required by a happy colon to ferment these resistant starches, and prevent the so-called leaky gut syndrome.
-Research is abounding, but it's interesting that many neurodegenerative diseases appear to emanate from an unhappy large intestine.
+In today's world, many of us suffer from inadequate microflora that are required by a happy colon to ferment these resistant starches; and prevent the so-called leaky gut syndrome.
+Research is abounding.

-Probiotics are the solution to a problematic colon and you can either pay a lot of money for them, or make the time to prepare your own.
-It takes me about five minutes every day to be able to enjoy kefir benefits.
+Probiotics are the solution to unhappy colons; you can either pay a lot of money for them or make the time to prepare your own.
+Five minutes spent several days each week means we can enjoy these kefir benefits.

-It is purely anecdotal, but this fermented dairy product has almost eliminated the bowel pain and discomfort that I have suffered from for years.
+It is purely anecdotal but this fermented dairy product has almost eliminated the bowel pain and discomfort that I have suffered from for years.
 Heartburn and indigestion are largely history.
-If you want to find out how to grow corn, then investigate too how to make your own kefir, so that the starch can be properly digested.
+If you want to find out how to grow corn, then investigate too your own kefir so that the resistant starch can be properly digested.

 For true 100% whole grain one really needs a corn flour milling machine.